Adnan525/doc_automation/README.md

 - If 0000 found, all value goes to day 2
 - If 23 found then is_23 var becomes True
 - When is_23 is True and the next val is not 23, e.g 00, 01 etc is_0 becomes True
 - When both is_23 and is_0 is True, we go to "day_2"

+# Flags
+- --master or -m : uses the collect_data_master() function that uses predefined officer name and license no, takes a single line argument seperated by ","

 # Screenshot
 <img src="https://github.com/Adnan525/doc_automation/blob/main/doc_automation.PNG" alt="master function screenshot">